 If you are not planning to practice effective April 1, you have two options:

-Note: Dentists may hold non-practising registration indefinitely but must meet the Quality Assurance (QA) requirements to transfer back to practising.
+Note: Dentists may hold non-practising registration indefinitely but must meet the Quality Assurance Program (QAP) requirements to transfer back to practising.
+Dentists will also need to reactivate malpractice insurance coverage.
+Certificates/Letters of Standing from all jurisdictions a dentist currently hold/previously held registration(s) in may be required.

 To reinstate your registration after more than 60 days lapsed, you must complete and submit a paper reinstatement application, available on the reinstatement page.
 You must also undergo a new criminal record check and submit payment for the renewal fee, reinstatement fee and criminal record check fee.

 Note: As a dentist, you may hold a non-practising status indefinitely.
-However, if you want to regain your practising status, you must meet BCCOHP’s Quality Assurance requirements.
+However, if you want to regain your practising status, you must meet BCCOHP’s Quality Assurance requirements

 Note: You cannot practice until you have reinstated.